 Thoracic Spine and Chest Opening

-Sitting promotes a forward head posture and rounded shoulders, leading to thoracic kyphosis and tight chest muscles.
+Sitting promotes forward head posture and rounded shoulders, leading to thoracic kyphosis and tight chest muscles.
 Simple desk stretches can provide immediate relief, but more comprehensive approaches like yoga stretches for desk workers address these issues more thoroughly.

-Thoracic extension exercises are crucial for counteracting the rounded posture from desk work.
+Thoracic extension exercises are crucial for counteracting the rounded posture that comes from desk work.
 These include cat-cow stretches, thoracic spine extensions over a chair or foam roller, and chest doorway stretches.
 The goal is to restore normal thoracic mobility, which reduces compensatory stress on the lumbar spine.

 When Stretching Helps vs. When It Hurts